Day 01 - Arrival Kathmandu [1,350m/4,430ft]

 Thank you for joining us on this trek and it has been a pleasure getting to know you during this time.
 We hope this venture has enriched your experience with happy memories.
 Keep in touch and hope to hear from you soon.
 Bon voyage for a safe and pleasant trip home.

-- All meals (B,L,D) on OPEN/CHOICE Menu whilst on trek with tea & coffee.
+- All meals (B,L,D) on OPEN/CHOICE Menu during the trek with boiled water, tea & coffee.

-- Accommodation at clean and cozy teahouses/lodges on trek
+- Accommodation at clean and cosy teahouses/lodges on the trek

-- All ground transportation as per mentioned in the itinerary on private vehicle
+- All ground transportation as mentioned in the itinerary on private vehicle

 - All required permits for trek (ACAP & TIMS Card)